-As its name proclaims ("Bankruptcy Abuse Prevention") the 2005 Act was designed to make things tougher for debtors and easier for creditors.
+As its name proclaims ("Bankruptcy Abuse Prevention") the 2005 Act was designed both to make it more difficult for consumers to cancel their debt and to move debtors with means to repay their bills.
 It came at the end of a twenty year spurt in bankruptcy filings from 250,000 in 1978 to more than 1,500,000 filings in 2004.
 All but a small number of these filers are consumer debtors.